 University of Kentucky College of Agriculture

 Most foggers are designed to be placed in the center of a room on a chair or table, and activated by depressing or removing a tab at the top of the can.
 The entire contents are released upwards, into the airspace, where the aerosol droplets remain suspended for a period of time and then gradually settle onto floors, counter tops and other surfaces.
-Prior to application, drawers, cabinets and closets are supposed to be opened to enhance coverage in areas where pests are likely to be living.
-When applied in this manner, very little insecticide actually penetrates into cracks, voids, and other hidden locations where cockroaches, ants, silverfish, and most other household pests congregate and spend most of their time.
+Prior to application, drawers, cabinets and closets are supposed to be opened to enhance coverage in areas where pests are likely to be hidden.
+When applied in this manner, very little insecticide actually penetrates into cracks, voids, and other secluded locations where cockroaches, ants, bed bugs, and most other household pests congregate and spend most of their time.

-When insecticides are needed to eliminate a pest infestation, results will be better if the spray, bait, dust, etc., is placed directly into areas where pests are likely to be hiding.
+When insecticides are needed to eliminate a pest infestation, results will be better if the spray, bait, etc., is applied directly into areas where pests are likely to be hiding.
 Targeted insecticide applications tend to be more effective against all varieties of household pests, including fleas.
 Flea control products that can be dispensed by hand can be directed under beds, behind furniture, and into other hidden locations less accessible to foggers.

-The extent to which the resultant pesticide residues on exposed surfaces constitute a health hazard is debatable and would depend on various factors.
-A potentially greater hazard is pyrethrum, a common ingredient in bug bombs which is often touted as being “natural” and “safe” since it is derived from chrysanthemum flowers.
+The directions for use accompanying total-release foggers specify that exposed food, utensils, and food preparation equipment and surfaces be covered and cleaned before reuse.
+However, many householder fail to read and follow these precautions.
+Another potential hazard is related to a common ingredient in bug bombs, pyrethrin, which is derived from chrysanthemum flowers.
 Occupants with asthma and other respiratory ailments can react severely when pyrethrins and other irritating, volatile compounds are used indoors.
-According to label instructions, people and pets are not supposed to remain in the treated area, but are not necessarily required to leave the house.
+According to label instructions, people and pets are not supposed to remain in the treated area, but are not necessarily required to leave the dwelling.

 3. The ingredients in some bug bombs may be flammable when used near open flame.